jfmdev/ngComboDatePicker/readme.md

 Name | Description
 ------------- | ----
 `ngModel`  | (mandatory) A _Date_ object in which the picked date is going to be stored.
 This attribute can also be used to define the initial value of the picker.
-`ngDate`  | A string representing the initial date of the picker.
+`ngDate`  | A _string_ representing the initial date of the picker.
+Note that this value is read only once, when loading the component, so if you plan to change this value dynamically, then you should use the attribute `ngModel` instead.
 `ngMinDate`  | A _string_ representing the minimum date that can be picked.
-By default the minimum date is 100 years before the current day.
+By default the minimum date is 100 years before the current date.
+Note that this value is read only once, when loading the component, so if you plan to change this value dynamically, then you should use the attribute `ngMinModel` instead.
 `ngMaxDate`  | A _string_ representing the maximum date that can be picked.
+By default the maximum date is the current date.
+Note that this value is read only once, when loading the component, so if you plan to change this value dynamically, then you should use the attribute `ngMaxModel` instead.
+`ngMinModel`  | A _Date_ object indicating the minimum date that can be picked.
+By default the minimum date is 100 years before the current date.
-By default the maximum date is the current day.
+`ngMaxModel`  | A _Date_ object indicating the maximum date that can be picked.
+By default the maximum date is the current date.
+`ngTimezone`  | A _number_ indicating the timezone to be used when converting a string or an integer to a date.
+By default the timezone of the client is used.
 `ngMonths`  | A _string_ with the names of the twelve months, separated by comma.
 `ngOrder`  | A _string_ with the characters "d", "m" and "y" indicating in which order the combo boxes must be displayed.
 By default, the combo boxes are displayed in the order "dmy".
-`ngAttrsDate`  | A JSON object with the attributes (such as `class` or `style`) to add to the `select` element for the date.
+`ngAttrsDate`  | A _JSON_ object with the attributes (such as `class` or `style`) to add to the `select` element for the date.
-`ngAttrsMonth`  | A JSON object with the attributes (such as `class` or `style`) to add to the `select` element for the month.
+`ngAttrsMonth`  | A _JSON_ object with the attributes (such as `class` or `style`) to add to the `select` element for the month.
-`ngAttrsYear`  | A JSON object with the attributes (such as `class` or `style`) to add to the `select` element for the year.
+`ngAttrsYear`  | A _JSON_ object with the attributes (such as `class` or `style`) to add to the `select` element for the year.
 `ngDisabled`  | A _boolean_, or an _array_ of three booleans, indicating if the combo boxes should be rendered as disabled.
 `ngYearOrder`  | A _string_ indicating if the years must be sorted in "ascending" or "descending" order.
-`ngTimezone`  | A _number_ indicating the timezone to be used when converting a string or an integer to a date.
-By default the timezone of the client is used.
 `ngPlaceholder`  | A _string_ with the placeholders for the year, month and date combo boxes (in that order), separated by comma.
 `ngPlaceholderEnabled`  | A _boolean_ that allows to enable or disable the placeholder at runtime.
 `ngRequired`  | A _boolean_ indicating if the component should be considered invalid if any of his combo boxes is empty.